 Top Financial Help and Resources for Cancer Patients

-A cancer diagnosis undoubtedly puts massive psychological stress on patients and their families.
-For many, the financial cost of cancer care can be equally as challenging as the diagnosis.
+For many, the financial cost of cancer care can be just as challenging as the diagnosis.
 With that in mind, we’re here to provide you with resources about financial help for cancer patients.
-Here’s a brief overview of the common physical, financial, and emotional effects of cancer and a guide to finding help for cancer patients’ families with financially challenging situations.

 The true cost of cancer

-Prepare for out of pocket cancer costs
+Prepare for out-of-pocket costs

 Caitlin Donovan, Sr. Director of Outreach & Public Affairs at the Patient Advocate Foundation, offers a few ways you can prepare: